lunahiron/lunahiron.github.io/education.md

 ## Service/Leadership
 + Co-organizer and early career chair of the 2024 Ocean Sciences Meeting Session “Internal waves and their interactions with (sub)mesoscale circulation and seafloor topography”
 + Organizer of the Understanding Gulf Ocean Systems (UGOS) monthly seminar series, funded by the National Academy of Sciences (June 2023 – *Present*)
 + FSU Postdoctoral Association Member, Vice-President, and President (January 2022 – *Present*)
 	+ <sub>Duties: meetings with FSU provost, revisit policies, organize events and professional training for postdocs.
-Major achievement in 2022-2023: FSU is the first public university in Florida to approve 8-weeks paid parental leave thanks to the effort of the FSU Postdoctoral Association and the Office of Postdoctoral Affairs.
+Major achievement in 2022-2023: FSU is the first public university in Florida to approve 8-weeks paid parental leave.
 + Chair organizer of the 2023 FSU Postdoctoral Spring Event: Part 1 – “Academic & Industry CV Workshop”, Part 2 – “Improving mental health during your postdoc”.
 + Chair organizer of the 2022 FSU Postdoctoral Spring Event: “Planning your career after a postdoc: academic and non-academic paths.”
 A free, one-day event and open for postdocs of all institutions, with eleven speakers from academia, industry, and government, and over a hundred participants.
 Website: [https://Fsupdaspringevent.github.io](https://Fsupdaspringevent.github.io){:target="_blank"}.
 + Continuos generation of maps of ocean heat content superposed with hurricane track forecast from the National Hurricane Center during hurricane season for storm crossing the Gulf of Mexico: [http://isotherm.rsmas.miami.edu/heat/webstorms/idalia2023.php](http://isotherm.rsmas.miami.edu/heat/webstorms/idalia2023.php){:target="_blank"} (2021 – *Present*).
 + V International Symposium of Climatology (SIC), organizer (scientific and logistic committee member)
 + XXIV National Week of Oceanography (SNO), organizer (scientific committee member)
 + Reviewer for the NSF Physical Oceanography program (2022)
 + Reviewer for *Journal of Geophysical Research-Oceans*, *Geophysical Research Letters*, *Journal of Physical Oceanography*, *Ocean Science*, *Journal of Climate*, *Journal of Atmospheric and Oceanic Technology*, *Ocean Dynamics*, *Copernicus Journal*.

 ## Teaching experience